frephs/IS24-AM21/documentation_wip/uml.md

 SidedCard <|-- StarterCard: inherits from
 Card <|-- ObjectiveCard: inherits from

-ResourceCard <|-- GoldCard : inherits from
+SidedCard <|-- GoldCard : inherits from
 ObjectiveCard *-- Objective : is composed of
 Objective <|..
 GeometricObjective : realization
 Objective <|..
 CountingObjective : realization